The Best AI to Use In July 2026

 Best AI for Video: Google Veo 3.1 (Gemini App / AI Studio, Sora 2 consumer app retired April 26, 2026)

 The best AI for video generation is Google Veo 3.1, with Kling 3.5 as the alternative for fast iteration and Runway Gen-4 as the alternative for cinematic motion control.
 OpenAI retired the Sora 2 consumer web and app experience on April 26, 2026 (the Sora 2 API remains available to developers until September 24, 2026), so OpenAI no longer ranks in this consumer category.
 Veo 3.1 is available inside the Gemini app, Google AI Studio, and via Vertex AI, with native audio generation, 1080p output, and the strongest physics consistency in the current lineup.
 Kling 3.5 stays the speed pick at lower cost; Runway Gen-4 is the choice when you need precise camera control.
-Pika 2.0 y Luma Ray 3 remain credible alternatives for shorter clips.
+Pika 2.0 and Luma Ray 3 remain credible alternatives for shorter clips.

 Model